 "The evidence was less convincing that residential relocations to such neighborhoods were correlated with driving cessation," the authors write.
 "Only moving into a census tract with high access via transit was associated with an increase in driving cessation."

 Figure 1.
 The effects of different variables on stopping or limiting driving in the study sample.

-Despite the widely-held belief within urban planning that private automobile use is something to be limited or discouraged, it was interesting to read about how dearly older adults treasure it, as a symbol of autonomy, means of mobility, and continuation of habits from their younger years.
-Although older drivers bear an increased risk of injury from driving, cessation has been widely associated with negative psychological and psycho-social conditions, and even physical health declines.
+Despite the widely-held belief within urban planning that private automobile use is something to be limited or discouraged, it was interesting to read about how dearly older adults treasure it, as a symbol of autonomy, a means of mobility, and a continuation of habits from their younger years.
+Although older drivers bear an increased risk of injury from driving, cessation has been widely associated with negative psychological and psycho-social conditions and even physical health declines.
 Additionally, the trend of aging in place may well mean people need to keep driving for basic mobility, particularly absent a strong social or family network.
 Planners should keep the complexities of these potentially conflicting considerations in mind, especially when working in areas with a large population of older adults.